Pumpkin & Saffron Risotto

 Autumn colours and flower savours • Photography © Bottle and Brush Studio 2021

 LOCAL PRODUCE FEATURE: This risotto dish features the French style Pinot Gris of Mount Tumbarumba Vineyards, a beautiful little vineyard located only 5 minutes drive from our place and owned by a friendly family who commissioned us to do a 4 seasons photography project.
-They have a beautiful collection of wine varieties, and new vintages on the way!
+They have a beautiful collection of wine varieties, available locally and online.

 This recipe is available to purchase as a card at our local points of sale, or by enquiry.